Humphreyj/nuxt-starter/content/articles/roadcraft/demo.md

 # The Deforestation Simulator

-Sometimes you need a tree gone, sometimes you just suck at driving.
+Sometimes you need a tree gone.
+Sometimes… you just suck at driving.

+In this chaotic, oddly relaxing vehicle-and-road-building sim, trees are more obstacle than resource.
+You'll knock over entire forests before you figure out how to make a decent turn.
+Precision driving?
+Nah.
+This is about carving your own path—usually straight through nature.

 # Have an impact on the world.

-Leave your mark on the landscape, and the environment.
+Roadcraft doesn’t just let you build roads—it begs you to leave a mark.
+Every poorly planned curve, every half-baked shortcut, every overambitious bridge project that collapses into the river below... it all adds up to a beautifully destroyed landscape.

+Your impact on the environment is immediate and permanent.
+Roads cut deep into the land.
+Hills get flattened.
+Forests vanish.
+And you feel it—because in Roadcraft, the world doesn't reset.
+You’re terraforming with reckless abandon, one poorly executed U-turn at a time.

 # I am excited to play more.

-I played the Roadcraft demo for about 12 hours, probably the longest I had ever spent on a demo.
+I played the Roadcraft demo for about 12 hours, which is probably the longest I’ve ever spent on a demo.
+And honestly?
+I’m not even mad.
+There’s something genuinely satisfying about chaining together janky road segments, watching a truck barely survive the journey, and realizing, "Yeah, that works."

+It’s one part puzzle game, one part creative sandbox, and one part accidental eco-horror story.
+And I can’t wait to play more.